Develop Reading Habit with Habitify

 Never miss a reading reminder - Habitify is always with you

-In addition, with Habitify available on all platforms (iOS, Android, Web), you wouldn’t miss any reminder no matter where you’re at.
+In addition, with Habitify available on all platforms (iOS, MacOS, Android, Web), you wouldn’t miss any reminder no matter where you’re at.

 Whether you’re on your phone, or away from it working with your laptop, we make sure your reminders reach you.